tanmaybinaykiya/tanmaybinaykiya.github.io/_posts/2017-12-22-scene-classification-with-deep-learning.md

 title:      Scene Classification with Deep Learning
 date:       2017-12-22 14:12:22
 summary:    Scene Classification with Deep Learning
-categories: computer-vision machine-learning deep-learning
+categories: computer-vision machine-learning deep-learning image-classification neural-nets CIFAR-10 D-CNNs ImageNet-datasets Krizhevsky VGG-16-network batch-normalization deep-convolutional-neural-networks image-classification imagenet-large-scale-visual-recognition-challenge Acceleration Computational-modeling Convolution Data-models Error-analysis Neural-networks Training
 ---
 <img src="{{ base }}/images/cv/proj6/header.png" />

 > This project report was compiled as part of the course requirements of [CS 6476 Computer Vision](https://www.cc.gatech.edu/~hays/compvision/) under [Prof. James Hays](https://www.cc.gatech.edu/~hays/)

 In this project we use convolutional neural networks to classify scenes into categories.
-Convolutional refers to the convolutional nature of the intermediate layers.
-The activations of the cells in a conv layer are a result of a convolution of multiple cells in the previous layer, much like the convolution of matrices.
-When a convolutional layer derives its activations from all channels of the previous layer it is termed as a fully convolutional layer.

 In Part 1, we train a neural network from scratch and in Part 2, we use the pretrained VGG network and fine tune it to our data.

 ## Part 1